gobiananthxv/QUAN015/README.md

 ### Dependencies

-Seven packages.
 No database, no cache server, no TA-Lib.
+The set divides into three groups, and the difference between them matters when something fails to install.

+**The platform itself — nine packages, all required.**

 ```
 fastapi · uvicorn · pandas · numpy · requests · pytest · httpx · google-genai · python-dotenv